techboy411/techboy411/README.md

 Coding experience:
 - Batch (Windows, basic scripting)
 - Bash (Linux/Ubuntu, basic scripting, invoking programs with env variables [DRI_PRIME=1])
+- Basic HTML - i don't do CSS but i can make a basic page

 What does Techboy do?
 - He lurks on GitHub